Skip to main content

 Dr. Al-Rousan grew up in a border town in Jordan, a country of refugees, and cared for refugee and racially diverse patients at Zaatari and Azraq refugee camps and is currently living in the border city of San Diego with the majority of her implementation science projects based in migrant shelters and refugee-majority neighborhoods.
 She prioritizes mentoring refugees, first-generation, and those who are underrepresented trainees in health sciences.

-Rawnaq Behnam is a Master of Public Health candidate and the diversity fellowship recipient at the Herbert Wertheim School of Public Health.
-She completed her undergraduate degree at UC San Diego in global health and human rights and migration.
+Rawnaq Behnam obtained her Master in Public Health and Bachelor of Science in Global Health from UC San Diego.
 Rawnaq grew up in Iraq and was displaced due to the ongoing civil unrest with her family to Turkey then the United States.

 Student Researchers